CyberT33N/mongodb-cheat-sheet/README.md

 <br><br>
 <br><br>

-### Example script checking and creating indices each new deploy
+### Example script checking and creating indices each new deploy - multi tenant with common db
 ```javascript
 // If you add multiple properties to a collection make sure that options.name is unique
 const projectIndices = {